The risks and rewards of AI in physical security

 Making sense of all the data |

-Using AI-enabled forensic search capabilities, you can identify and investigate suspicious activity and reconstruct event timelines in minutes.
-These tools can also help security teams query specific information not available in traditional reports such as ‘Who accessed the office after hours?’ or ‘Who has been entering restricted areas?’.
-This can help isolate suspicious cardholder activity, pinpoint potential insider threats, or simply better understand operations.
+Using intelligent automation-enabled search tools, operators can identify and investigate suspicious activity to reconstruct event timelines in minutes.
+These tools can also help security teams query specific information not available in traditional reports, such as “Who accessed the office after hours?” or “Who has been entering restricted areas?”
+This can help isolate suspicious cardholder activity, pinpoint potential insider threats, or simply paint a more accurate picture of operations.

-Natural language search makes it even easier to process large amounts of data.
+Natural language search makes it easier to process large amounts of data.
 Teams can now search for specific people, vehicles, or even colors.
-This enables faster investigations and greater accuracy.
-AI-powered algorithms can quickly sift through video footage in a given timeframe to locate all footage featuring a red vehicle, for example, helping to isolate specific details during a search and enhance overall operational efficiency.
+This speeds up investigations and makes them more accurate.
+Intelligent automation-powered algorithms can quickly sift through video recordings, helping to isolate specific details—locating all footage featuring a red vehicle within a given timeframe, for example.

 Strengthening cybersecurity |

 Detecting anomalies will always be an important factor across security operations, especially when it comes to cybersecurity risks.
-Having system health dashboards can help identify camera tampering, and adding extra protection mechanisms built into infrastructure appliances can ensure both systems and networks stay hardened.
-Machine learning can be used to identify and block known and unknown malware from running on endpoint devices, strengthening anti-virus protection on appliances.
+System health dashboards can help identify camera tampering, and extra protection mechanisms built into infrastructure appliances can ensure that systems and networks stay hardened.
+Machine learning can be used to identify and block known and unknown malware from running on endpoint devices, strengthening antivirus protection on appliances.

 CHECKLIST